 Differences of Scale: When the relative scope of Grassland transformations is less eccentric and more conventional, an observer performing experiments won't see much of a difference between the predictions made under a theory based on Grassland geometry and an equivalent theory based on natural geometries like Newtonian mechanics or Relativity.
 Since at large distances, transformations to the subreal observer's frame-of-reference easily accounts for relativistic effects.

 But when those transformations occur across an even slightly more unorthodox frame-of-reference propagation, the accumulation of errors for natural geometries become insurmountable.
 And a number of seemingly paradoxical/contradictory phenomena occur.
 Phenomena where objects behave simultaneously like a wave and a particle at the same time.
-To say nothing of situations in which the observer's frames-of-reference have a velocity inside or relative to themselves.
-All of which are completely consistent with and predicted through Grassland geometry but which form irreconcilable contradictions for theories based off of its ~3000 year old contemporaries.
+To say nothing of systems in which the observer's frames-of-reference have a velocity inside or relative to themselves or which exhibit "complexity" or self-organization.
+All of which are completely intrinsic to and predicted by the system of mathematics we're introducing here but which form irreconcilable contradictions for theories based off of its ~3000 year old contemporaries.

 On the Use of "Natural": The word "natural" in natural geometry is not meant to imply that the brains of animals don't use some form of Grassland geometry.
 They must.
 The brain doesn't just occupy an indivisible point in space of 0 volume.
 So however constrained it may be the minds concept of "here" or "now" can't be a point of zero measure either.
 It's distributed across a volume of spacetime at least the size of the brain.
 But the mind does such a good job of performing the transformations that preserve a single observer that we, at least in practice, have adopted the illusion that we are a single frame-of-reference too.